stewartTS/challenges/README.md

-# Problems
+# Challenges
-Checkout our problems!
+Checkout our Challenges!

 ### What we would love to see
 - Your ability to solve problems